Garneau, Tigers complete 2-game sweep of contending Brewers

 Michael Fulmer recorded four strikeouts during the last two innings while notching his ninth save.

 Brewers starter Brandon Woodruff (9-9) gave up three runs on four hits and struck out seven in six innings.

-Lorenzo Cain knocked in Milwaukee’s run with a second-inning double.
+Milwaukee is 3-11 against AL Central also-rans Detroit, Minnesota and Kansas City.

+“If you look at the Central right now, they own us this year, quite frankly,” Woodruff said.
+“There were some games we felt like we should have won.”

 MAKING PROGRESS